TerryPlonsky/Agile-and-MOSA-principles-in-Systems-Engineering/README.md

 # Agile-and-MOSA-principles-in-Systems-Engineering
-Paper and research data for the 2025 INCOSE Western States Regional Conference This study aims to evaluate the alignment or misalignment of the principles between the AM and MOSA.
+Research data for the 2025 INCOSE Western States Regional Conference This study aims to evaluate the alignment or misalignment of the principles between the AM and MOSA.
 First, a comprehensive literature review of both AM and MOSA principles was performed to support an assessment of their degree of mutual support, similarities, and differences.
 Then, each combination was